tinymce/tinymce-docs/README.md

 ## First time set up

-Once you have the prerequisites

-Then retrieve and init the project:
+Once you have the prerequisites, retrieve and init the project:

     git clone git@github.com:tinymce/tinymce-docs.git
     cd tinymce-docs